-Yes, you may either request to receive printed copies of all future proxy statements, proxy cards and annual reports in the mail or request to receive all such future proxy materials via e-mail or the Internet, you will not receive paper copies of these stockholder communications in the mail.
+Yes, you may either request to receive printed copies of all future proxy statements, proxy cards and annual reports in the mail or request to receive all such future proxy materials via e-mail or the Internet.
+If you request to receive all future proxy materials via e-mail or the Internet, you will not receive paper copies of these stockholder communications in the mail.
 To sign up for electronic delivery, follow the instructions on the form of proxy card under the heading "ELECTRONIC DELIVERY OF FUTURE PROXY MATERIALS" to indicate that you agree to receive or access stockholder communications electronically in future years.
 If you hold your shares through a bank, broker or other nominee, contact that entity for information as to whether and how you can elect electronic delivery.